khalido/blog/content/post/PyConAu2018.md

 - most refugees have good knowledge of tech, smart phones
 - 50% of business in Australia have been started by a refugee or a migrant

+**my takeaway:** this is awesome, go to their hackathon in Nov.
+Don't need ninja skills, a lot is just about knowing what is out there in the tech space which can help.

 ## Describing Descriptors

 > Descriptors are a little known feature of Python.
 They provide a way for a programmer to customize the storage and retrieval of different instance variables.
 In this talk, you will learn about the descriptor protocol, what it can be used for, and how to implement a descriptor. [#](https://2018.pycon-au.org/talks/42582-describing-descriptors/)